Painesville station

 Painesville station is a former train station in the city of Painesville in Lake County, Ohio.
 The station was completed in 1893 for the Lake Shore and Michigan Southern Railway to replace an older depot built by the predecessor to the Lake Shore, the Cleveland, Painesville and Ashtabula Railroad.
 After merging with the Lake Shore in 1914, the New York Central Railroad operated passenger rail service from the Painesville station until 1968, when it was succeeded by the Penn Central.
-Rail service ceased altogether in 1971 when Amtrak took over intercity passenger rail in the U.S. The depot is currently owned by the Western Reserve Railroad Association, which reopened the station as the Painesville Railroad Museum.
+Rail service ceased altogether in 1971 when Amtrak took over intercity passenger rail in the U.S. The station was transferred in 1997 to the Western Reserve Railroad Association, which reopened the station in 2017 as the Painesville Railroad Museum.

 Design

 The Painesville station is located on Railroad Street in Painesville, Ohio; when the current station was opened, the street was then known as Depot Street.
 It is adjacent to the Erie West Subdivision rail line owned by CSX Transportation.

 The station building was designed in the Richardsonian Romanesque style by the architectural firm Shepley, Rutan and Coolidge.
 The firm was a prolific designer of railroad stations in the U.S.—23 stations on the Boston and Albany Railroad alone—and was originally founded as the continuation of designs by Henry Hobson Richardson, of which the style was named.
 The design of the Painesville station is typical railroad station buildings of the period with its "broad and low" silhouette and a "wide overhanging roof".